Says Lloyd Doggett voted for the health care, stimulus and cap-and-trade bills.

 Donna Campbell on Tuesday, October 19th, 2010 in an ad

-Donna Campbell says that Rep. Lloyd Doggett voted for health care, cap-and-trade, and stimulus legislation
+Donna Campbell: Rep. Lloyd Doggett voted for health care, cap-and-trade, and stimulus legislation

 Seeking to unseat U.S. Rep. Lloyd Doggett, D-Austin, Republican nominee Donna Campbell of Columbus paints him as a "career politician" with some questionable positions.